-The first appointment is designed to be low-pressure.
-You will be asked to arrive early to complete paperwork if you have not done so in advance online.
-We will first address any questions or concerns you might have and discuss your goals for the appointment.
-My goal for the first session is to allow me to gather information about you, since I approach therapy different with every person based on who they are and what their needs are.
-The first session will also give you the opportunity to get a sense of your level of comfort with me before we get deep into the therapy process.
-At the end of the session, I will offer my conceptualization of your presenting concerns and will suggest how I think I may (or may not) be able to help you toward you goals.
+Most clients feel nervous about starting therapy with a new therapist.
+Why wouldn’t they?
+You don’t know me and you have no reason to trust me with your care or with your story.
+The first appointment gives you the opportunity to get a sense of your level of comfort with me before we get deep into the therapy process and is designed to be low-pressure.
+You will be asked to arrive early to complete paperwork if you have not done so in advance (new client paperwork will be emailed to you and can be completed online).
+We will first address any questions or concerns you might have and discuss your goals for therapy.
+My goal for the first appointment is to learn more about you, since I approach therapy differently with every person based on who they are and what their needs are.
+At the end of that appointment, I will offer my conceptualization of your presenting concerns and will suggest how I think I may (or may not) be able to help you toward achieving you goals.
 You will then be able to decide whether you would like to schedule another appointment with me.

 Payment is accepted in the form of cash, check, or most major credit/debit cards.
 For those who prefer telehealth appointments, payment is processed through a secure online payment site using a credit/debit card or bank account.
 Payment is due at the time of service.